Tomas-Kaiser/docker_tutorial/README.md

 '''

 We can also use `ADD` which has the same syntax as `COPY` but ADD has two additional features.
 With ADD we can add files from url `ADD http://.../file.json .`or if we pass compressed file it will automaticaly uncompress the file `ADD file.zp .` The best practise is to use `COPY` unless we need to use those two additional features.

+### Excluding Files & Directories

+To exclude files & directories we have to create a file .dockerignore.
+It is similar to .gitignore